jeeliz/jeelizWeboji/README.md

 ## Demonstrations

+We have built a demo application based on this library, available on [webojis.com](http://webojis.com).
+We have add recording capabilities using [RecordRTC](https://recordrtc.org) JavaScript library to save separately video from the `<canvas>` and audio from the microphone.
+Then we send them to the server and we encode the video using [FFMPEG](https://www.ffmpeg.org).

-All the demos are included in this repository, in the `/demos` path.
+All the following demos are included in this repository, in the `/demos` path.
 You can try them :

 * THREE.JS based demos :